Soimuen11/FreeWiki/README.md

 ### Concatenating Files

-create a list of files in a FILE ex : filename
+1. Create a list of files in a FILE
+example: filename
 	file "file1_path"
 	file2 "file1_path"
 	file3 "file1_path"
-run : ffmpeg -f concat -safe 0 -i /home/soimuen/Downloads/FILENAME -c copy output.webm
+2. Run: ffmpeg -f concat -safe 0 -i /home/soimuen/Downloads/FILENAME -c copy output.webm

 ### Cutting Videos
 ffmpeg -ss 00:01:00 -i input.mp4 -to 00:02:00 -c copy output.mp4

 ### Burning Subs To Video

-NOTE: This solution "burns the subtitles" into the video, so that every viewer of the video will be forced to see them.
+**NOTE: This solution "burns the subtitles" into the video, so that every viewer of the video will be forced to see them.**

 Use the libass library (make sure your ffmpeg install has the library in the configuration --enable-libass).

 First convert the subtitles to .ass format:

-ffmpeg -i subtitles.srt subtitles.ass
++ ffmpeg -i subtitles.srt subtitles.ass
 Then add them using a video filter:

-ffmpeg -i mymovie.mp4 -vf ass=subtitles.ass mysubtitledmovie.mp4
++ ffmpeg -i mymovie.mp4 -vf ass=subtitles.ass mysubtitledmovie.mp4

 ### Sources